Antihistamine (eye drop)

 • Olopatadine

-Apply this medication to the affected eye once or twice a day as directed by your healthcare professional
+Apply this medication to the affected eye as recommended by your healthcare professional.

 For proper use of eye drop: